Latest Section of the Midland Main Line goes ‘Live’

 Viewed from the air, new powerlines and re-laid track pass through the south midlands // Credit: Network Rail

-“A major milestone was completed over the weekend, extending the overhead wires to Wigston, just shy of Leicester Station.
+“A major milestone was completed over the weekend, extending the overhead wires to Wigston, just shy of Station.
 New overhead line equipment has been installed over a 36km stretch of the Midland Main Line allowing passengers to benefit from greener journeys, on quieter trains in the future.

 “This is SPL Powerlines’ second major commissioning on the Midland Main Line in 4 years, both on time and under budget, accounting for a total distance of overhead wires nearing 300km.